eisenluk/mist-campus-fabric-ip-clos/README.md

 0. Change values in excel spread sheet
 1. Create an API token on your Mist Org
-2. Copy API token and ORG-ID to the script
+2. Copy API token and ORG-ID to the script mist-campus-fabric-ip-clos.py
-3. Run the script.
+3. Run the mist-campus-fabric-ip-clos.py

 ## Contributing